 Banner Elk Spring Meeting April 27–April 30, 2023

-By Paul Laurent
+By Paul and Amanda Laurent

 The North Carolina High Country is a remarkable place for birding in springtime.
 The woods and meadows are filled with migrating warblers and much more.
 The rugged mountains capped with spruce and fir trees bear a striking resemblance to lands much further north—and many species of birds that normally just pass through the Carolinas on their way to northern breeding grounds have resident breeding populations in these mountains.